PROJECT VISION

 REPURPOSE IDEAS

 Several communities across the country have tackled situations like this one.
 Reimagining sites such as Acme are opportunities for creativity and incorporating surrounding activities and interests.
 At the Community Visioning Session in August 2017, participants heavily favored uses that included some sort of outdoor recreation and an appreciation of the area history.
 Click here for the summary report.
 During the session, participants were presented with several examples of projects completed in other areas.
 Click here for the Examples Presentation by TAB Partner, Mary Hashem.
-Although architecturally and technologically innovative for its time, no decisions have yet been made on whether or not the building can be incorporated into future uses.
+Although architecturally and technologically innovative for its time, the Acme Working Group has determined that it is not feasible to maintain and/or reuse the building.
+As cleanup progresses, project partners will look for opportunities to salvage brick or other building materials for incorporation into future reuse.

 COMMUNITY INVOLVEMENT